VictorSeven/VictorSeven.github.io/_posts/2023/2023-10-5-wilsoncowan.md

 ---

-In this blog post, I will summarize some ideas on the dynamics of simple excitation-inhibition binary network models and their relation to balance.
-I started working on this topic in 2018, publishing some papers where I helped with the simulations and methods.
-Unfortunately, the papers did not receive a lot of attention, but I believe that taken in context they show some aspects of the asynchronous irregular states that, even if known, usually go below the radar.
+In this blog post, I will summarize some ideas on the dynamics of simple excitatory-inhibitory binary network models, their relation to balance and excitability, and what I learnt during the past years.
+I started working on this topic in 2018, publishing some stuff.
+I believe that our results highlight some key point of irregular cortical states that are not always taken into account, in particular in more theoretical circles.
+So if you are into simple models, dynamics, criticality or balance, you might be interested in reading this article.

 Also, I believe the story of how I got the results is a fun one and might be motivating for some of you.
 Let's get down to it!